Consumer Use Tax for Businesses

 Prepaid Wireless E-911 Fee

-Beginning January 1, 2011, a Prepaid Wireless E-911 fee of 50 cents is imposed on each retail purchase of prepaid wireless calling service.
-Dealers who sell prepaid wireless service must collect and remit the new fee, beginning with the month of January 2011.
+A Prepaid Wireless E-911 fee of 50 cents is imposed on each retail purchase of prepaid wireless calling service.
+Dealers who sell prepaid wireless service must collect and remit the fee.

 Tire Recycling Fee